Rnen/AdminToolbox/README.md

 KEEP/KEEPSETTINGS | Player | Boolean | UNFINISHED, DOES NOTHING ATM; Enables keeping player settings on round restart.

 ## ^Theese commands work in both server console and remote admin!^
+(Because of how the game works, messages/feedback will only show in server console)

 Place any suggestions/problems in issues!